 |CLIMATE ADAPTATION & MITIGATION

-Investments and innovations that contribute to climate adaptation and reduction of greenhouse gas emissions are tested for scaling up.
-Evidence is provided on how food market incentives can be reset to promote the diffusion of such investments and innovations along value chains.
+Testing and scaling of cost-effective and productivity-enhancing innovations contributes to climate adaptation and reduction of greenhouse gas emissions, including an averted 150 kilotonnes of CO2 equivalent emissions, along value chains and provides evidence on how food market incentives can be reset to promote the diffusion of such investments and innovations.

 |ENVIRONMENTAL HEALTH & BIODIVERSITY

-A deeper understanding of the trade-offs between market efficiencies, income generation, and environmental outcomes for use of environmentally sustainable and food-loss preventing production and delivery processes informs agents on how to redirect policies and investments in support of conservation of biodiversity and environmental health.
+A deeper understanding of the trade-offs between market efficiencies, income generation and environmental outcomes for environmentally sustainable land, water and energy use and production practices in turn furthers understanding of the evidence and tools needed to support public and private sector agents to redirect policies and investments in support of conservation of biodiversity and environmental health.